William Courten: Marriage and trading activities

 At an early age Courten was sent to Haarlem, as factor to his father's firm, and the younger brother, Peter, went to Cologne.

-At Haarlem, William married the deaf and dumb daughter of Peter Cromling, a Dutch merchant there, which brought him a dowry of £60,000.
+At Haarlem, William married the deaf and mute daughter of Peter Cromling, a Dutch merchant there, which brought him a dowry of £60,000.
 About 1600 William returned to London, and Peter remained as his agent in Holland, but paid his brother frequent visits.
 In 1606 the two brothers entered into partnership with their brother-in-law John Moncy to continue and extend the elder Courten's silk and linen business.
 William contributed half the capital.
 In 1619 proceedings were taken in the Star Chamber against Courten, Philip Burlamacchi, and other foreign merchants settled in England, for exporting gold, and a fine of £20,000 was levied on Courten.
 The firm, Courten & Moncy, prospered, and it was estimated in 1631 that the capital amounted to £150,000.
 The prominence of the brothers in the city secured each of them the honour of knighthood.
 William was knighted 31 May 1622, and Peter 22 February 1622–3.